fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

 Quota Scheduler can be used to enforce rate limits set by third party vendors like OpenAI, which helps minimise the need of retrying the request and increase success rate of requests.
-Moreover, it can help reduce the third party vendor usages cost, by scheduling the request, stopping to go beyond a certain limit.
+Moreover, it can help reduce the third party vendor usages cost, by scheduling the request and stopping to go beyond a certain limit.

 This guide will help understand how to use the Quota Scheduler Policy to manage and stop hitting rate limits imposed by OpenAI.
-With the help of this policy the need of retrying the request can be optional, without having to sacrifice the user experience.
+With the help of this policy the need of retrying the request can be optional and without having to sacrifice the user experience.

+In this guide, we assume there's an application that makes API calls to OpenAI GPT.
+It uses various model types depending on the use case.
+Furthermore, requests come from different users, each with unique priorities aligned to specific tiers like free, paid and trial.
+The application has to ensure that each request are make it to OpenAI without hitting the rate limits.
+Delaying the request is acceptable to some extent i.e the request can wait till the time the rate limit is reset.
+However, the request should not be dropped.

 ## Pre-Requisites